About Hungry Little Minds in Middlesbrough

-The Hungry Little Minds campaign, led by the National Literacy Trust and funded by the Department for Education, encourages parents and carers to adopt positive behaviours to boost their children’s communication, language and literacy development.
+The Hungry Little Minds campaign, funded by the Department for Education and led by the National Literacy Trust, encourages parents and carers to adopt positive behaviours and boost their children’s communication, language and literacy development.

 The campaign creates easy and accessible resources for parents, carers and early years settings with children aged 0-5, aiming to ensure that all children start primary school with the recommended literacy and language abilities.

 In Middlesbrough we are delivering the campaign in partnership with Middlesbrough Reads, follow the BoroReads Facebook page for local updates.